Particular/Workshop/exercises/02-publish-subscribe/instructions.md

 ### Step 11

-In the `Divergent.Customers` project, configure the publisher for the `OrderSubmittedHandler`.
+In the `Divergent.Customers` project, configure the publisher for the `OrderSubmittedEvent`.
 To do this use the `routing` object obtained when configuring the transport and add the following statement

 ```
 routing.RegisterPublisher(typeof(OrderSubmittedEvent), "Divergent.Sales");